October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement segmentation-based personalization

-• Start small: begin with 3–5 clear segments, such as “small business” vs. “enterprise.”
+• Begin with 3–5 clear segments, for example “small business” and “enterprise.”

-• Use progressive profiling: gather details over time rather than asking for everything up front.
+• Use progressive profiling to gather details over time.

-• Create segment funnels: design unique paths and CTAs for each group.
+• Design unique funnels and CTAs for each segment.

 4. AI and Machine Learning–Powered Personalization

-Amazon and Spotify use AI recommendation engines to drive major revenue and loyalty gains.
+Companies like Amazon and Spotify rely on recommendation engines to drive revenue and loyalty.

 Key benefits of AI-driven personalization